storacha/specs/w3-blob.md

 ## Publishing Blob

-Blob can be published by authorizing read interface (e.g. IPFS gateway) by delegating it [Location Claim] that has been obtained from the provider.
+Blob can be published by authorizing read interface (e.g. IPFS gateway) by delegating it [Location Commitment] that has been obtained from the provider.

-> Note that same applies to publishing blob on [IPNI], new capability is not necessary, user simply needs to re-delegate `LocationClaim` to the DID representing [IPNI] publisher.
+> Note that same applies to publishing blob on [IPNI], new capability is not necessary, user simply needs to re-delegate `LocationCommitment` to the DID representing [IPNI] publisher.
 [IPNI] publisher in turn may publish delegation to DID with publicly known private key allowing anyone to perform the reads.

 [store protocol]:./w3-store.md
 [CAR]:https://ipld.io/specs/transport/car/
 [multihash]:https://github.com/multiformats/multihash
 [space]:#space
 [IPNI]:https://github.com/ipni/specs/blob/main/IPNI.md
-[location claim]:#location-claim
+[location commitment]:#location-commitment
 [Add Blob]:#add-blob
 [Put Blob]:#put-blob
 [put blob receipt]:#put-blob-receipt